Whether you have a business alongside your day job or you work for yourself full time, your side hustle can be both a blessing and a curse.

 Things to consider about collecting unemployment with a side business

-If you have work you do besides a day job you lost, consider these factors when applying for unemployment insurance.
+If you have a side business in addition to or instead of employment, you’ll want to consider these factors when applying for unemployment insurance.

 Where you live is one of the biggest factors in not only how much money you receive, but for how long you receive that money.

 Under the CARES Act, benefits have been extended an extra 13 weeks in some states.
 That means for states like Florida and North Carolina, where unemployment insurance lasts 12 weeks, you could get benefits for up to 25 weeks.
 Massachusetts provides benefits for a maximum of 30 weeks under regular circumstances.

 Not all side hustles are treated the same by unemployment offices.
 For instance, selling goods on the internet isn’t the same as delivering groceries or building websites.